nguyenmanhthinbsl/crawl4ai-gemini2dot0flashfree/README.md

 Create your gemini-2.0-flash api key for free at https://ai.google.dev/gemini-api/docs/api-key

-2. Create and configure your enviroment crawling settings in the `.env` file. create .env file:
+2. Create and configure your enviroment crawling settings in the `.env` file.\n

+    create .env file:
     ```bash
     nano .env